dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 Note that the compiler does not automatically configure the ADC to load a specific result field, it assumes the programmer has done so before accessing that field.
 Note also that only a few of the PICs have 12-bit ADCs - presence of a 12-bit ADRES field in the include file does not guarantee that a particular PIC has a 12-bit ADC (see the datasheet!).

-> Not all useful combo SFR types have been identified.
+> <h3>Help Wanted!</h3>Not all useful combo SFR types have been identified.
 If you have experience with a particular PIC18x hardware module, please submit suggestions for additional combo SFR types to cp@davidhawk.us

 ## Normal and Reversed Combo SFR Types

-A perusal of the datasheets will reveal that SFR pairs are sometimes laid out big-endian (MSB at lowest address) and sometimes little-endian (LSB at lowest address), as illustrated by these two SFR pairs in the PIC18F65J94 datasheet:
+A perusal of the datasheets will reveal that Microchip's chip designers helpfully lay out some SFR groups as big-endian (MSB at lowest address) and others as little-endian (LSB at lowest address).
+For example see these two SFR pairs from the PIC18F65J94 datasheet:

 <table border="0" cellpadding="5">
     <tr>